Eastern Tiger Swallowtail

 Adult butterflies feed on the nectar of many species of flowers, mostly from those of the Apocynaceae, Asteraceae, and Fabaceae families.

 The green eggs are laid one at a time on plants of the Magnoliaceae and Rosaceae families.

-Young caterpillars are brown and white; older ones are green with two black, yellow, and blue eyespots on the thorax.
+Young larva caterpillars are brown and white; older ones are green with black and yellow bands, and blue eyespots on the thorax.

 Caterpillars Turn Brown Before Pupating

 The chrysalis varies from a whitish color to dark brown.
 They always blend into their surroundings and are well hidden.

 Hibernation occurs in this stage in locations with cold winter months.

 ALL GARDEN POSTS / DIVIDING AND PLANT CARE / FEATHERED FRIENDS BACKYARD GUESTS / LAWN AND YARD CARE / FRESH FROM GARDEN RECIPES / GARDEN PESTS / LAWN & YARD / FRUITS, HERBS & VEGGIES / INSECTS / BIRDS